Shcherbakov-Mikhail/MSU-3d-year-coursework/README.md

 # MSU_STA2BS
-MSU (5th term) coursework on appying ANNs on inverse problem of stretching the beam
+MSU (5th term) coursework on appying ANNs on inverse problem of stretching the rod by mass forces